dc3315/DistributedAlgorithms/report.md

   after 0 -> pl()
   end.
 ```
-This ensured that if there is a message that needs to be delivered, it will happen even tough the pl is flooded by sends.
+This ensured that if there is a message that needs to be delivered, it will happen even though the pl is flooded by sends.
 Unfortunately, this has a performance penalty, as we need to scan the whole message queue in the worst case.
-We copied this pl implementation to Task 2 and used the same pattern in Beb and RB components as well.
+We copied this pl implementation to Task 2 and used the same pattern in Beb and RB components as well, throughout the rest of this coursework.

 ## Task 4 - Unreliable Message Sending
 ### Limited messages
 ```
 Max_messages = 100, Timeout = 1000, Rel = 100